Vampire/command-framework/readme/README_template.md

 For all but the first and last, there is a before and an after sub phase each during which the command context transformer is called.

-If at the end of the initialization phase, any before, or any after sub phase the command is set in the context, processing is fast forwarded immediately to the command execution phase and all other inbetween phases and sub phases are skipped.
+If at the end of the initialization phase, or any before / after sub phases, the command is set in the context, processing is fast forwarded immediately to the command execution phase and all other inbetween phases and sub phases are skipped.

-If at the end of the initialization phase, any before, or any after sub phase before the `BEFORE_COMMAND_COMPUTATION` sub phase, the alias is set in the context, processing is fast forwarded immediately to the before command computation sub phase and all other inbetween phases and sub phases are skipped.
+If at the end of the initialization phase, or any before / after sub phases before the `BEFORE_COMMAND_COMPUTATION` sub phase, the alias is set in the context, processing is fast forwarded immediately to the before command computation sub phase and all other inbetween phases and sub phases are skipped.

-If at the end of the initialization phase, any before, or any after sub phase before the `BEFORE_ALIAS_AND_PARAMETER_STRING_COMPUTATION` sub phase, the prefix is set in the context, processing is fast forwarded immediately to the before alias and parameter string computation sub phase and all other inbetween phases and sub phases are skipped.
+If at the end of the initialization phase, or any before / after sub phases before the `BEFORE_ALIAS_AND_PARAMETER_STRING_COMPUTATION` sub phase, the prefix is set in the context, processing is fast forwarded immediately to the before alias and parameter string computation sub phase and all other inbetween phases and sub phases are skipped.

 ##### Before Prefix Computation Sub Phase

-At the start of this sub phase, usually only the message, and message content are set.
+At the start of this sub phase, usually only the message and message content are set.

 ##### After Prefix Computation Sub Phase